John Thomas Financial

 John Thomas Financial was a privately held financial services firm located in the Financial District of New York City.
 It closed in July 2013 after its founder, Anastasios "Thomas" Belesis was sued by the Securities and Exchange Commission for deceiving investors.

 In 2009, John Thomas Financial moved its offices into 14 Wall Street, where it occupied the entire 23rd floor.
-The firm was founded in 2007 by Thomas Belesis, who served as CEO.
+The firm was founded in 2007 by Thomas Belesis, who was CEO.
 Initially a three-person brokerage, it grew to 200 representatives and staff providing retail brokerage, investment banking and corporate advisory services.
 It also added a private wealth management affiliate.

 In addition to its retail brokerage services, the firm raised convertible debt for startups and new companies.

 Leadership

 The company President and CEO was Thomas Belesis, a frequent contributor to financial news shows.
 He played a role in the movie Wall Street: Money Never Sleeps which was partly filmed at John Thomas Financial.
 Belesis used his media exposure to support the image of Wall Street, launching rallies and a website, to improve the image of stock traders.